• Skip to primary navigation

 A bowl of asian cucumber salad topped with chili flakes and with a spoon in it.

 This is the best din tai fung cucumber salad recipe.
 This copycat asian cucumber salad is so quick and easy to make and has the most delicious flavour.
-This healthy salad makes the perfect refreshing side dish.
+It is the perfect refreshing side dish.

 A bowl of an asian cucumber salad topped with chili flakes and with a fork beside it.

-• This salad is quick and easy to make and only requires a few minutes of hands on time.
+• It's quick and easy to make and only requires a few minutes of hands on time.

-• It has the most amazing flavour!
-It's a little sweet and a little spicy.
+• It has the most amazing flavour and texture!
+It's a little sweet, a little spicy, and so nice and crunchy.

-• This healthy salad is gluten free, dairy free, vegan, paleo, low sugar, refined sugar free and vegetarian.
+• This healthy salad is gluten-free, dairy-free, vegan, paleo, low in sugar, refined sugar free and vegetarian.

 The ingredients needed to make Din Tai Fung cucumber salad separated into small bowls.